 Studies have not been done in patients with juvenile idiopathic arthritis to assess the effects of continued Enbrel therapy in patients who do not respond within 3 months of initiating Enbrel therapy.
-Additionally, studies have not been conducted to assess reducing the recommended dose of Enbrel following its long-term use in patients with JIA.
+Additionally, studies have not been conducted to assess the effects of reducing the recommended dose of Enbrel following its long-term use in patients with JIA.